jdberry/tag/README.md

 tag
 ===
-**tag** is a command line tool to manipulate tags on Mac OS 10.9 Mavericks files, and to query for files with those tags. **tag** can use the file system's built-in metadata search functionality to rapidly find all files that have been tagged with a given set of tags.
+**tag** is a command line tool to manipulate tags on Mac OS X 10.9 Mavericks files, and to query for files with those tags. **tag** can use the file system's built-in metadata search functionality to rapidly find all files that have been tagged with a given set of tags.

 Usage
 ---